isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

 We are going to create a repository in GitHub, creating a fork of an existing repository.
 Login to GitHub, go to [https://github.com/isa-ulisboa/greends-fads-first-project](https://github.com/isa-ulisboa/greends-fads-first-project) and fork the repository.
 The fork of this repository will be added to your account.
 This new repository in your GitHub account will be in the URL
 `https://github.com/<YOUR GITHUB USERNAME>/greends-fads-first-project`

-After this, we can copy the repository to your local system, doing `clone`.
+After this, we can copy the repository to your local system, doing `clone` in the terminal.
 First, lets choose the directory to where we want to clone the repository.
 In this case, it should be one level up to the directory *my-first-project* we created before:
 ```
 $ pwd